o3de/o3de.org/content/docs/userguide/particles/editor/emitter-shape-type-circle.md

 ---
-description: ' Use the Circle emitter in the &ALYlong; &particle-editor; to enable spawning of particles along the shapes axial coordinate system and to achieve circular and cylindrical effects. '
+description: ' Use the Circle emitter in the Amazon Lumberyard Particle Editor to enable spawning of particles along the shapes axial coordinate system and to achieve circular and cylindrical effects. '
 title: Circle Emitter (CPU and GPU)